MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-ai-suggested-article-keywords-description.md

 ## How AI suggestions for article keywords and descriptions work

-When the feature is turned on, the **View suggested keywords and description** link appears in the default knowledge article form for knowledge authors when the article content field is updated and the knowledge article is saved.
-On selecting the link, authors see a dialog that shows suggested keywords and a suggested description.
+The **View suggested keywords and description** link appears in the default knowledge article form for knowledge authors when the article content field is updated and the knowledge article is saved.
+When authors select the link, a dialog with suggested keywords and a description is displayed.

 The AI model works as follows: